odoo/documentation/accounting/receivables/customer_payments/recording.rst

 - If a payment is not linked to an invoice, the customer has an outstanding credit with your company, or your company as an outstanding balance with a vendor.
-You can use this outstanding credit/debit to pay future invoices or bills.
+You can use this outstanding credit/debit to pay future invoices or invoices.

 Paying an invoice
 =================

-If you register a payment on a customer invoice or a vendor bill, the payment is automatically reconciled with the invoice reducing the amount due.
+If you register a payment on a customer invoice or a vendor invoice, the payment is automatically reconciled with the invoice reducing the amount due.